brontec51/design-pattern-detection/README.md

 This program considers algorithms introduced in Automatic Design Pattern Detection by Dirk Heuzeroth, Thomas Holl, Gustav Högström and Welf Löwe.

-It takes a Github's repository html address as an input to download a Java project and analyses them.
+It takes a Github's repository HTTPS URL as an input to download a Java project and analyses them.

 Completed detections: Observer, Visitor, and Chain of Responsibility design patterns.